HYPERCALCEMIA IN DOGS

 Reducing the amount of calcium entering the body can be helpful in restoring blood calcium levels to normal and there are several approaches.
 Obviously, if a primary cause of the hypercalcemia is found, a diet appropriate for that disease is best.
 Lightly salting food may be helpful as salt encourages the kidneys to dump calcium though this method remains untested for the treatment of hypercalcemia.
 Supplementing the diet with fiber has been shown to be helpful in some studies but not helpful in others.
 While the jury is still out on fiber supplementation, adding fiber certainly would not be harmful and is something that might be used.
 Diets formulated for patients with kidney insufficiency or for the prevention of calcium oxalate bladder stones are restricted in calcium and may also be helpful.
 If a couple of months on a therapeutic diet has not been helpful or if the ionized calcium level is especially high, it is important to add in more aggressive therapy.

 Bone is shaped by osteocytes (cells that make new bone) and osteoclasts (cells that dissolve bone).
 The osteocytes and osteoclasts work together to sculpt and build bone in the correct shape.
 When osteoclasts dissolve bone, they release calcium into the bloodstream which is just what we do not want in a hypercalcemic patient.
 The bisphosphonate drugs, developed for women needing treatment for osteoporosis, can be used to suppress the activity of osteoclasts, potentially reducing blood calcium levels.
 Alendronate is the usual oral veterinary product and it is used once a week.
-The pill requires some tricks to get it to absorb acceptably, including an 18 hour fast before it is given and a 4 hour fast after it is given.
+Zoledronate is given as an IV infusion.

 It might seem like prednisone is useful in treating almost any disease.
 When it comes to hypercalcemia, prednisone enables the kidney to dump extra calcium and potentially bring dangerously elevated calcium levels down to normal.
 There is a very important downside here, however.
 Lymphoma remains the most common cause of hypercalcemia by far.
 Lymphoma cells are killed by prednisone and a short-term remission is induced.
 This sounds like it would be a good thing but in fact, it is not.
 If the hypercalcemic patient is put on prednisone before proper testing has been done, a lymphoma may be almost impossible to find thus making it almost impossible to reach a definitive diagnosis.
 Worse still, the remission achieved by prednisone alone is short-lived and leaves the tumor resistant to other chemotherapy drugs (thus making a long term remission all the more difficult to achieve).
 For this reason, prednisone treatment is a last resort and is only used when testing has been exhausted.